 SWMP staff has prepared an inventory of all City-owned facilities and properties.
 The inventory uses a GIS relational database which includes maps showing the locations for each City facility.
 The maps help to prioritize facility inspections by determining which facilities are proximate to environmentally sensitive areas.
-The Stormwater Management Program has developed Arc GIS database that will track facility inspections and document potential stormwater issues that may be identified.
+The Stormwater Management Program has developed Arc GIS database that track facility inspections and document potential stormwater issues as they are identified.
 Activity forms were completed during interviews with the City's departments and divisions including: Parks and Recreation, Streets, Electric, Facilities Management, Solid Waste, Water, and Wastewater.
 Each activity form was entered into a Microsoft Excel database that was used to prioritize training needs and determine each division's or department's stormwater pollution potential.
-Effectiveness:

-This BMP has shown an effectiveness level 2, Raising Awareness, during this reporting period.
+Effectiveness: This BMP has shown an effectiveness level 2, Raising Awareness, during this reporting period.
 Employees are informed of the potential adverse effects of their activities on the storm drain system, and offered ideas on how to better contain the pollutants of concern during the inspections conducted under this BMP.
-See appendix for: Facilities and Operations Map Location inventory list Activity database Date: 7/1/2004 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer MO-1.f: Review O & M Policies and Procedures at City Sites with Identified Pollution Generating Activities No Change:

-The Stormwater Management Program met with representatives from Water, Streets, Facilities Management and Parks and Recreation to assist in the identification of specific BMPs for the activities described in the database.
+Date: 7/1/2004 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer MO-1.f: Review O & M Policies and Procedures at City Sites with Identified Pollution Generating Activities The Stormwater Management Program met with representatives from Water, Streets, Facilities Management and Parks and Recreation in past reporting periods to assist in the identification of specific BMPs for the activities described in the database.
+SWMP met with Roseville Electric Department during the 10/11 reporting period to discuss appropriate disposal of concrete rinsate.
+SWMP also discussed the inclusion of BMPs into Streets street sweeping operations during the 10/11 reporting period.
+Effectiveness This BMP has resulted in a level 1, Documenting Activities, effectiveness outcome during this reporting period.

-Effectiveness

-This BMP has resulted in a level 1, Documenting Activities, effectiveness outcome during this reporting period.
 Activities that are noteworthy are addressed and further analyzed during BMP implementation of MO-2.

-Date: 7/1/2004 Responsible Party

-MO-2: Review and Assess the O&M Practices Identified in MO-1 as Potential Stormwater Pollution Sources for the Selection and Incorporation of BMPs to the Maximum Extent Practicable

-Responsible Party: Kelye McKinney, Engineering Manager

-Start Date: 7/1/2006 End Date: 6/30/2008

-Permit years scheduled for initial implementation:

-Year 1 Year 2 Year 3 Year 4 X Year 5 X

-Has Goal Been Accomplished: YES
+Date: 7/1/2004 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer MO-2: Review and Assess the O&M Practices Identified in MO-1 as Potential Stormwater Pollution Sources for the Selection and Incorporation of BMPs to the Maximum Extent Practicable Responsible Party: Kelye McKinney, Engineering Manager Start Date: 7/1/2006 End Date: 6/30/2008 Permit years scheduled for initial implementation: Year 1 Year 2 Year 3 Year 4 X Year 5 X Has Goal Been Accomplished: YES General Summary This program is intended to finalize and document the inclusion of stormwater BMPs for O&M procedures based on the findings in MO-1.

-General Summary

-This program is intended to finalize and document the inclusion of stormwater BMPs for O&M procedures based on the findings in MO-1.
 BMPs selected for O&M programs may include stormwater pollution prevention alternatives such as source controls, treatment controls, and materials management procedures.
 Among these, treatment controls rank the lowest and will only be implemented as a last resort.
 This program is meant to assess the effectiveness of BMPs currently in place, and identify and select any additional BMPs necessary to protect water quality.
 The City committed to: